Skip to main content

 Running Metastore

-Run Metastore with a Derby database using --local option, and initialize it using --init-schema option.
+Run Metastore with a Derby database using --local option and initialize the database schema using --init-schema option.

 After a while, check if Metastore has successfully started.